Inside this Issue

 Thank you to Rev. John Murphy and Mission Woods Church of Olympia Presbytery for sharing this photo taken during Lent and “showing your marks.”
 Rev. Murphy said, “This is our communion table….
 Still there even after COVID.”
 The Seven Marks were used as a sermon series and each candle was lit along the way offering light and hope in an unprecedented time.

 Urban Presbytery Network

 For in-person gatherings, such as the one we will attend next summer, we will bring in speakers from civic organizations, religious leaders, and secular community leaders to help give voice, history, and context to the ministry being done in the selected urban area.
-Gatherings may include open panel dialogue, mission site visits, fellowship, and more.
+The gatherings will also include open panel dialogue, mission site visits, fellowship, and more.
 We are so exited!!!
 Charlotte, here we come!!!

 Look for details on the 2022 Gathering in the coming months.
-For more information about the Urban Presbytery Network, email us at email@example.com.
+For more information about joining the Urban Presbytery Network, email us at email@example.com.